CryptoMechanics/ibc-monitoring-tools/ibc-token-monitor/README.md

 ACTION_COLLECTION_REPOPULATION_QUERY_INTERVAL_SECONDS - how often to poll Hyperion API for historic actions when catching up

-MATCHING_START_TIME - chain date/time (e.g. yyyy-mm-dd) at which to start matching actions and checks for discrepancies MATCHING_INTERVAL_SECONDS=5 - how often to carry out the action matching process
+MATCHING_START_TIME - chain date/time (e.g. yyyy-mm-dd) at which to start matching actions and checks for discrepancies MATCHING_INTERVAL_SECONDS - how often to carry out the action matching process

 TELEGRAM_ALERT_BOT_KEY - telegram bot key used to send the discrepancy alerts TELEGRAM_ACCOUNTING_ALERT_CHAT_ID - the chat_id for the telegram group/channel to send token accounting alerts